No mayo Italian Tuna Salad

 - Let rest in the refrigerator for at least 1 hour.

-- Serve on ciabatta rolls or over a bed of leafy greens.
+- Serve on a sturdy bread such as ciabatta rolls or over a bed of leafy greens.